Shopify Plus launch checklist

 Configuring your Shopify admin settings

-Set up your store details, add staff, and configure store settings.
+Set up your store's general information, add staff, and configure store settings.

 Set up or change your online store contact information, legal business name and address, store currency, and default weight units.